jsonb-uy/rotulus/README.md

 page = Rotulus::Page.new(users, order: { first_name: :asc, last_name: :desc }, limit: 3)
 ```
-With the example above, the gem will automatically add the table's PK(`users.id`) in the generated SQL query as the tie-breaker column to ensure stable sorting and pagination.
+The gem will automatically add the table's PK(`users.id`) in the `ORDER BY` as the tie-breaker column to ensure stable sorting and pagination.

 #### Access the page records